smart48/larak8/Notes.md

 # Notes

+Notes on issues encountered setting up this deployment.

-## Docker
+## Local Docker on OSX

-Docker needs to be running.
+Docker needs to be running so make sure you installed Docker for MacOS.

 ## Minikube